v-cakoll/docs.pl-pl/docs/fsharp/style-guide/formatting.md

     }
 ```

-<span data-ttu-id="32452-209">Umieszczenie tokenu otwierającego w nowym wierszu, a token zamykający w nowym wierszu jest preferowany, Jeśli deklarujesz implementacje interfejsów lub składowe w rekordzie:</span><span class="sxs-lookup"><span data-stu-id="32452-209">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>
+<span data-ttu-id="a00dc-209">Umieszczenie tokenu otwarcia w nowym wierszu i token zamknięcia w nowym wierszu jest korzystne, jeśli deklarujesz implementacje interfejsu lub członków w rekordzie:</span><span class="sxs-lookup"><span data-stu-id="a00dc-209">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>

 ```fsharp
 // Declaring additional members on PostalAddress